Learners need to be physically fit, including the ability to:

-While it is not mandatory to enter this course, you may be required to wear steel-capped boots when on a construction site.
+While it is not mandatory to enter this course, you may be required to wear steel-capped boots and personal protective equipment when on a construction site.
 This will be up to the discretion of the builder/ business owner.

 If you decide to complete the practical tasks of this course on a construction site, you will be required to have a white card.

 - Site managers, supervisors, surveyors, labourers and tradespeople

 - People who access operational construction zones (unaccompanied or not directly supervised by an inducted person)

 - Workers whose employment causes them to routinely enter operational construction zones

 The white card can be obtained online or face to face through a Registered Training Provider.

 More information and a list of white card trainers can be found on the Safe Work Australia website.